lighthouse-web3/gitbook/javascript/code-examples/browser-with-encryption.md

 **Step 3: Copy and paste the following code example into src/App.js file**

-Now the following code and be used to push files to Lighthouse from the browser with encryption.
+Now the following code can be used to push files to Lighthouse from the browser with encryption.
 You need to have a browser wallet like Metamask to sign from your wallet

 **Step 3.1:** Get the API Key from [Lighthouse Files Dapp](https://files.lighthouse.storage/) and insert it into the `uploadEncrypted` function as a parameter below.